Hacker May Have Posed As White House Chief Of Staff: Reports

 Recipients of the suspicious messages raised alarms when they noticed that communications originated from an unfamiliar number, with the impersonator requesting to continue discussions on alternative platforms like Telegram, CBS News reports.

-The timeline of these communications remains unclear, and Wiles has reportedly communicated to her colleagues that her phone was hacked.
+The timeline of these communications remains unclear.
+Wiles has reportedly informed colleagues that her phone was hacked.

 FBI Director Kash Patel said that the agency "takes all threats against the president, his staff, and our cybersecurity with the utmost seriousness,” in a statement to the Journal.
 “Safeguarding our administration officials’ ability to securely communicate to accomplish the president’s mission is a top priority.”